w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Create transcripts and captions for multimedia

-Make transkripts available for audio-only content, such as podcasts or radio recordings.
-Include everything that is spoken and descriptions of sounds that are important for understanding the content, for example note the “squeaking door”.
-When audio accompanies visual content, such as animations and video, provide this information as captions.
+Create transcripts for audio-only content, such as podcasts or radio recordings.
+Include everything that is spoken and descriptions of sounds that are important for understanding the content, for example 'squeaking door'.
+Provide this information, including the description of sounds, as captions when audio is used to accompany visual content, such as animations and video.
 The requirements vary for pre-recorded and live content.

 {::nomarkdown}
 <%= learn_more %>